mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.46 =
+* Added support for columns!
+New *columns='N'* short code attribute will split the form into columns.
+* Changed default width of *ss-q-short* input fields from 300px to 250px.

 = Version 0.45 =
 * Updated load of jQuery UI Tabs CSS to latest version.